bitcap-co/bitcap-ipr/README.md

 ## Included Features
  - Listen for Antminers, IceRivers, and Whatsminers concurrently!
-   - With additional support for Goldshell, VolcMiner, and Sealminers.
+   - With additional support for Goldshell, VolcMiner, Sealminers and more!
  - Copy confirmation IP & MAC addresses to clipboard.
  - Open confirmation IP addresses in web browser.
  - Custom "ID Table" view for retrieving identifying information from miners (i.e. SN, type, subtype/model, algorithm, firmware, and platform).